neilquisumbing/neilquisumbing/README.md

 ### Hi there 👋 name's **Neil Ian Pariñas Quisumbing**

-I enjoy creating and breaking things!
+I enjoy *creating* and *breaking* things!
 Feel free to look around my projects!

-I also have a [personal website](https://www.neilquisumbing.com)

 <!--
 **neilquisumbing/neilquisumbing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.